Turning in a lease early? Here’s what you need to know

 If you make it to the end of your lease, there are generally three options:

-If you can make it to the end of your lease that’s usually the best option from both a financial and logistical perspective.
-When you terminate your car lease ahead of the agreed upon date, you may face additional fees and penalties that may cost you more than keeping the car through the full lease term.
+If you can make it to the end of your lease, that’s usually the more favorable option from both a financial and logistical perspective.
+When you terminate your car lease ahead of the agreed upon date, you may face an early termination liability that is considerably higher than what might otherwise be due when keeping the car through the full lease term.
 If you only have a few months left on your lease, you may decide that it is better to wait until the term ends before returning your car.

 Early termination of a car lease, defined